-Work Sharing Program Private, publicly held, or NFP experiencin g shortage of work due to COVID, with full- or part-time year-round employees Retain vital staff while accounting for decreased workload This program is not an option for many seasonal industries, who may already face barriers in accessing CEWS and other supports.
-Requires same-level of work reduction for same-category grouping of employees, not realistic for small teams Doesn't allow for inclusion of "executives" but many startups with only 5 employees treat 3 of those five as executives Requires more than one employee in grouping Tax Deferral All businesses, organization s, and individuals Offers breathing room for companies N/A Requests for more targeted tax relief for SMEs, or for those using contractors, not employers.
+Program Criteria Advantages Disadvantages Follow up Work Sharing Program Private, publicly held, or NFP experiencing shortage of work due to COVID, with full- or part- time year-round employees Retain vital staff while accounting for decreased workload This program is not an option for many seasonal industries, who may already face barriers in accessing CEWS and other supports.
+Requires same- level of work reduction for same-category grouping of employees, not realistic for small teams Doesn't allow for inclusion of "executives" but many startups with only 5 employees treat 3 of those five as executives Requires more than one employee in grouping Tax Deferral All businesses, organizations, and individuals Offers breathing room for companies N/A Requests for more targeted tax relief for SMEs, or for those using contractors, not employers.
 Potentially financial literacy programming related to tax liabilities for SMEs

-Canada Summer Jobs Employers with <50 employees, youth ages 15-30.
+Program Criteria Advantages Disadvantages Follow up Canada Summer Jobs Program Employers with <50 employees, youth ages 15-30.
 Range of functions identified No employer contribution Low skill minimum wage Officially closed, need to make special requests through MP Targeted programs, training and coordination support How to apply and details on eligibility for organizations applying.
-Work Integrated Learning Subsidies of 50 -70% of wages, payable up front for undergradu ate and graduate students Broad range of functions identified Coordination and supervision costs Do not want to pay employer portion Need mechanisms to accommodate recent graduates These programs support salary not equipment and many SMEs do not have the funds for computers or other technology to support each employee Targeted programs, training and coordination support BDC Capital Bridge Financing Program Help startups by matching existing or prospective VC investment Could cover gaps for organizations that are ineligible for the other programs.
+Student Work Placement Program Applicable to placements for Canadian students registered in STEM and business programs with a required WIL (work integrated learning) component.
+The job must relate to the industry sector and the student must be an eligible student registered in a STEM or business program.
+Broad range of functions identified Could be leveraged to provide targeted childcare/tutori ng supports and fill other workforce needs.
+Coordination and supervision costs Do not want to pay employer portion Need mechanisms to accommodate recent graduates These programs support salary not equipment and many SMEs do not have the funds for computers or other technology to support each employee Targeted programs, training and coordination support

+Program Criteria Advantages Disadvantages Follow up BDC Capital Bridge Financing Program To be eligible, companies must be Canadian and have raised at least \$500k in external capital from a qualified investor, and are specifically impacted by COVID-19.
+Could cover gaps for organizations that are ineligible for the other programs.
 May help ensure survival of startups Some sectors get more VC funding than others.
-Gaps in which types of enterprises are attractive to VCs Eligibility benchmark is high, given historical VC-trends, low % of women-led businesses will qualify Wider eligibility for what qualifies as investment, consider sectors that don't receive VC funds.
+Gaps in which types of enterprises are attractive to VCs Eligibility benchmark is high, given historical VC- trends, low % of women-led businesses will qualify Wider eligibility for what qualifies as investment, consider sectors that don't receive VC funds.
+NRC IRAP: \$250 M top-up to existing IRAP Innovation Assistance Program (IAP) Companies must be innovative and growth-oriented.
+Must also be pre- revenue startups with fewer than 500 employees.
+This is for full time employees, and companies need to be ineligible for the CEWS in order to qualify for IAP Addresses some of issues related to innovation and early-stage companies STEM-focused programs disproportionately benefit men Historically NRC had no gender/diversity lens Many women-led SMEs are losing access to investment capital, particularly in the early and pre- revenue stages, and majority will not qualify for the IRAP funding TBC, pending rollout details